 THE QUEEN'S COMMONWEALTH ESSAY COMPETITION

-As Vice-Patron of the Royal Commonwealth Society HRH The Duchess of Cornwall is a passionate supporter of shining a spotlight on the importance of literacy across the Commonwealth.
-Annually, winners of the QCEC are invited to travel to the United Kingdom for a week of educational and cultural activities, which culminates in a special Awards Ceremony, usually held at Buckingham Palace, that is hosted by Her Royal Highness.
-As part of the BBC's Platinum Jubilee celebrations, The Duchess of Cornwall spoke to the BBC Cultural Frontline about the importance of literacy and the competition for a special programme, 'Celebrating Commonwealth writing' with previous competition winners Hiya Chowdhury and Ethan Charles Mufuma.
+As Vice-Patron of the Royal Commonwealth Society Her Majesty The Queen Consort is a passionate supporter of shining a spotlight on the importance of literacy across the Commonwealth.
+Annually, winners of the QCEC are invited to travel to the United Kingdom for a week of educational and cultural activities, which culminates in a special Awards Ceremony, held at Buckingham Palace, that is hosted by Her Majesty.
+As part of the BBC's Platinum Jubilee celebrations for Queen Elizabeth II, our Vice-Patron spoke to the BBC Cultural Frontline about the importance of literacy and the competition for a special programme, 'Celebrating Commonwealth writing' with previous competition winners Hiya Chowdhury and Ethan Charles Mufuma.

 All entrants and all participating schools receive a Certificate of Participation and one Winner and Runner-up from the Senior and Junior categories win a trip to London for a week of educational and cultural events.
 For more information about the competition, please see Terms and Conditions and Frequently Asked Questions.

 The Queen’s Commonwealth Essay Competition is supported by the Lagos State Government.